Booming Home Prices Spur Spending on Public Education

 House prices and local spending on public education are intertwined.
 Higher spending on local schools may increase the demand for homes in a community, thereby boosting house prices.
 But rising house prices may also expand the property tax base in a jurisdiction, thereby supporting higher spending on public schools.
 The latter linkage implies that when house prices rise, for example as a result of declining economy-wide interest rates, school spending may also increase.

-Fernando V. Ferreira test the hypothesis that surging home prices result in more spending on education.
+Matthew Davis and Fernando V. Ferreira test the hypothesis that surging home prices result in more spending on education.
 In Housing Disease and Public School Finances (NBER Working Paper No. 24140), they find that housing booms accounted for half of the rise in public school spending during the 1990s and 2000s.
 This was a period when median public school spending rose by 41 percent in real terms, from $9,131 per student in 1990 to $12,907 in fiscal year 2008-09.

 Housing markets are cyclical and the magnitude of those cycles, measured by changes in house prices from peak to trough, have increased over time.
 Moreover, the last housing cycle was characterized by changes in prices that were not linked to fundamental factors, such as broad increases in wages.
 When such booms affect a labor market area — much larger than an individual school district — and are unrelated to other local factors that may influence prices, it is possible for researchers to examine how fluctuations in home prices impact school finances.